Kiryas Joel murder conspiracy: Arrests and convictions

-On September 6, 2016 Goldberg and Liebowitz met with Levin at a hotel in Central Valley.
+The FBI worked together with the New York City Police Department under the Joint Organized Crime Task Force in order to bring the conspirators to justice.
+On September 6, 2016, Goldberg and Liebowitz met with Levin at a hotel in Central Valley.
 Levin told the two that "Masri was half dead already," and they agreed to "do the bullet."
 Goldberg said he would need proof of death to present to the beth din in order to declare the marriage over.
 Liebowitz asked Goldberg:

 So there's going to be a video and you are going to give it around to the world or what?
 Are you prepared that if the government knocks at a Rabbi's home he will say that Aharon Goldberg is the witness?

 As Levin promised to give Goldberg a video of the victim with a bullet in his head, the FBI burst in and arrested Goldberg and Liebowitz.

 At a news conference the following day, Manhattan U.S. Attorney Preet Bharara referred to the plot as "chilling."

 On September 11, 2016, Binyamin Gottlieb was arrested as he boarded a flight to Ukraine at John F. Kennedy International Airport in Queens, New York.

 On July 27, 2017, Liebowitz pleaded guilty to conspiracy to commit extortion.

 On September 15, 2017, Gottlieb pleaded guilty to concealing a felony.

 On September 28, 2017, Goldberg pleaded guilty to conspiracy to commit kidnapping and murder-for-hire.

 On November 30, 2017, U.S. District Judge Sidney H. Stein sentenced Goldberg to 3 years in prison, Liebowitz to 2 years, and Gottlieb to 1 year's probation.